What Is Community Response?

 The term “community response” refers to a system of coordinated support and services for both youth and adults aimed at preventing unnecessary incarceration, hospitalization, or entry into child welfare systems.
 These programs use evidence-based strategies to address public safety, justice reform, community behavioral health and social needs before they escalate into emergencies.

-Community response programs focus on connecting individuals to treatment for mental health and substance use disorders while also providing access to basic needs such as housing, food, and employment services.
+Community response programs focus on connecting individuals to treatment for mental health and substance use disorders while also supporting access to basic needs such as housing, food, and employment services.

 Common Community Response Programs and Roles